 • The Correspondence Unit, located in room 305, tracks, monitors and responds to the thousands of pieces of correspondence received each month.

 • The Traffic Customer Service Window is located in room 105.
 Staff answers general questions regarding parking and moving tickets and schedules court when necessary.
 Bail refunds are also handled in this location.

-The Criminal Division prepares and processes all disorderly and petty disorderly complaints and holds trial jurisdiction over those complaints.
-The Criminal Customer Service window located in room 207 is open five days a week from8:30am to 3:45pm.
+The Criminal Customer Service window located in room 207 is open five days a week from 8:30am to 3:45pm.
 Staff can answer general questions regarding criminal matters, schedule court dates, and accept for filing citizen complaints and make proposal call determination over these complaints.

 No recent news